• Skip to primary navigation

 • Suburban Homestead

-October 2, 2019 By Michelle Knight Leave a Comment
+June 25, 2025 By Michelle Knight Leave a Comment

 **This post contains affiliate links which helps to support my family.

-I love teaching preschool.
+I love teaching homeschool preschool.
 Preschool is the time when kids begin to grasp the concepts being taught to them through play.
 Three year old’s have such vivid imaginations.
 Combining both play and imagination with fun homeschool games creates a fun learning environment.

 My kids love to play games that are quick to put together without a lot of rules.
 In the winter I make games up that work for inside play.
 I do allow the older kids to play because it makes the homeschool game more fun.
 Sometimes I use the same games for the older kids for their curriculum in different ways.
 My personal philosophy is to teach them to work together, learn together and grow together.
 Games are fun ways to work in this philosophy at any age.